 …Stop that and do this instead:

-Find some things you can feel good about in the upcoming day – I don’t care if it is the biscuit you plan on having with your tea, the latest episode of reality TV you plan on watching or the fact that the sun is shining.
+Find some things you can feel good about in the upcoming day – I don’t care if it is the biscuit you plan on having with your tea, the latest Netflix series you are into or the fact that the sun is shining.
 Get your energy in a good space to start your day.
 Then, I want you to imagine that everything you do that day will go in the best way possible – the commute will be stress free, you’ll feel on top of your work, your kids will be angels and someone will say something really nice to you.
 Don’t get out of bed until you feel optimistic about your day.
 If you start the day in a vibe of appreciation you will be seeing things to be grateful for all day – especially if you have got good at paying attention (see point 2 above).

-- Keep your inspiration tank full – find things that inspire you and watch, read, do or listen to them frequently, like several times a week – this might be music that moves you; singing or dancing; life-changing books/audio books; listening to inspirational speakers on podcasts or YouTube; affirmations or prayers and meditations that help you to feel connected to something bigger than yourself.
+- Keep your inspiration tank full – find things that inspire you and watch, read, do or listen to them frequently, like several times a week – this might be music that moves you; singing or dancing, life-changing books/audio books, listening to inspirational speakers on podcasts or YouTube, affirmations or prayers, or meditations that help you to feel connected to something bigger than yourself.